dmapper/derby-header/README.md

 are changing.
 You also can use components inside the #header.

 The package is created for client rendering.
-So, if you want to subscribe to some data foy your header use component "create"-function.
+So, if you want to subscribe to some data for your header use component "create"-function.
 For example:

 in my index.html: